U. Utah Phillips

 As his widow Joanna says: “Bruce always came at ideas, decisions, and thoughts about the homeless from the viewpoint of the homeless.

-She says her husband always maintained a constancy of vision for the board that harkened back to the purity of the Catholic Worker ideal that he continued to love.
+She says her husband always maintained a consistent vision for the board that harkened back to the purity of the Catholic Worker ideal that he continued to love.
 His favorite aspects of the House were always the guests who stayed there, she adds…

 Prayer at the Joe Hill House